Where to Hunt in Vermont

 Perhaps the crown jewel of hunting in Vermont is the state’s system of Wildlife Management Areas, or WMAs.

 All WMAs are open to hunting, trapping, fishing and other wildlife-related outdoor activities except in specifically designated areas.
-Check out the WMA maps on the Fish & Wildlife website (www.vtfishandwildlife.com), and in the “Guide to Wildlife Management Areas of Vermont” guidebook, available through the online store.
+Check out the WMA maps on the department website at www.vtfishandwildlife.com, and in the “Guide to Wildlife Management Areas of Vermont” guidebook, available through the online store.

 To learn more about Vermont hunting, check our website, call (802) 828-1000, or ‘like’ our Facebook page.